Profile: Jimmy Savile

 Savile was also a regular visitor to Leeds General Infirmary, where at least 60 people have come forward to say they were abused.
 They were aged between five and 75 at the time.

-Dr Sue Proctor, who chaired an inquiry into Savile's actions in the hospital, said the star also had an "unwholesome interest in the dead".
+Dr Sue Proctor, who chaired an inquiry into Savile's actions at Leeds General Infirmary, said the star also had an "unwholesome interest in the dead".

 It is alleged he posed for photographs and performed sex acts on corpses in the hospital mortuary.
 She also referred to Savile's claims that large rings he wore were "made from the glass eyes of dead bodies at the mortuary".